drake-1024/machinelearning_R/03 Cross-validation and k-Nearest Neighbors/01 k-Nearest Neighbors/Notes.md

 ### Key Steps

-1. **Load Libraries**: Load necessary libraries.

-2. **Visualize Data**: Plot the predictors (`x_1`, `x_2`) against the target variable (`y`) from the test dataset for a visual understanding of data distribution.
+1. **Visualize Data**: Plot the predictors (`x_1`, `x_2`) against the target variable (`y`) from the test dataset for a visual understanding of data distribution.

-3. **Train kNN Model**: Train a k-nearest neighbors (kNN) model on the training dataset to predict the outcome variable.
+2. **Train kNN Model**: Train a k-nearest neighbors (kNN) model on the training dataset to predict the outcome variable.

-4. **Make Predictions & Evaluate Accuracy**: Make predictions on the test dataset using the trained kNN model and evaluate accuracy.
+3. **Make Predictions & Evaluate Accuracy**: Make predictions on the test dataset using the trained kNN model and evaluate accuracy.
 Compare this with a logistic regression model.

-5. **Visualize Conditional Probability Maps**: Define a function to visualize the true conditional probabilities and the probabilities predicted by the kNN model.
+4. **Visualize Conditional Probability Maps**: Define a function to visualize the true conditional probabilities and the probabilities predicted by the kNN model.
 Compare these maps side by side.

 ### Key Takeaways